VitaliyHTC/AutoElectric/README.md

 # AutoElectric
-Application for automotive enthusiast, which help them with basic calculations and resources.
+Application for automotive enthusiast, which helps them in basic calculations and resources.

 What we have:
 - MainActivity for navigation between calculators and resources.